 ### Daily Awareness

-This is the lightest layer—the small things you do almost without thinking.
+This is the lightest layer — the small things that happen almost automatically.

-- Glance at your app's activity feed in the morning.
+- Glance at your app's activity feed at the start of the day.
 Anything unusual overnight?

-- Lock the door *and* check that it locked.
-Smart locks confirm this automatically; make a habit of reading the confirmation.
+- Confirm entry points locked and secured.
+Smart locks confirm this automatically; make a habit of reading the confirmation, or set up an automated end-of-day check.

 - Trust your gut.
 If something about your property looks off, take a second look before dismissing it.